 If Jason Lanier’s statement is true in that he completely manipulated them to the point they had no control, his grievance should be with Ken Wheeler and ONLY Ken Wheeler.
-In the same way you wouldn’t punish a victim with Stockholm Syndrome… You’d take pity on them: not pity in the sense of calling them entitled spoiled brats and generally being an unprofessional bully (1:08).
+In the same way you wouldn’t punish a victim with Stockholm Syndrome or jail someone with a gun to their head.
+You’d take pity on them — not pity in the sense of calling them entitled spoiled brats and generally being an unprofessional bully (1:08).

 If the majority of Jason Lanier’s statements are true, he should have taken the high road, filed a lawsuit against Ken Wheeler and repaired friendships.
 Instead, he shows the world he insults his staff.
-In the very least, this gives a bad message to an audience.
+In the very least, this gives a bad message to his audience — a sizeable audience.

 This might just be his way of talking but I notice with Emily Rinaldo it’s a different, complimentary, but more sterile tone.